hmrc/openid-connect-userinfo/README.md

 [![Build Status](https://travis-ci.org/hmrc/openid-connect-userinfo.svg?branch=master)](https://travis-ci.org/hmrc/openid-connect-userinfo) [ ![Download](https://api.bintray.com/packages/hmrc/releases/openid-connect-userinfo/images/download.svg) ](https://bintray.com/hmrc/releases/openid-connect-userinfo/_latestVersion)

-This Beta REST API aims to provide a specification compliant OpenID Connect implementation.
+The REST API, exposed by the HMRC API Platform as /userinfo to external clients, aims to provide a specification compliant OpenID Connect implementation.
 It allows consumers to access user details with consent and in the OpenID Connect UserInfo format.

 A typical workflow would be: